ramjoshionline/forecastpilot/README.md

 ## What this is not

 - **Not a general-purpose AI assistant.** ForecastPilot does one thing.
 Scope control is a feature.
-- **Not a replacement for a finance team.** It's a starting point — a rigorous first draft that a CFO or VP of Product can stress-test, not sign off on blindly.
 - **Not a black box.** Every assumption is visible.
 Every step is traceable.
 The methodology is open-source.

 ---